 End of the Aesthetic Movement

-Like many radical movements, the ideals of the Aesthetics moved toward the mainstream.
+Like many radical movements, the ideals of the Aesthetics began to move toward the mainstream.
 Oscar Wilde went on a United States lecture tour speaking to urban sophisticates and cowboys alike on the Cult of Beauty.
-By the 1880's, the Cult of Beauty had gained momentum in popular culture, including a magazine devoted to the ideals of the movement (Dress: the Jennes Miller Magazine).
+By the 1880s, the Cult of Beauty had gained momentum in popular culture, including a magazine devoted to the ideals of the movement (Dress: the Jennes Miller Magazine).

 Beata Beatrix - by Rossetti (model Elizabeth Siddal)